joestawicki/NotesAPI/README.md

 # NotesAPI

 This RESTful API is a basis for powering a note-taking application.
-It was implemented in C# using SQL Server Compact Edition to store the data and Microsoft's Entity Framework data retrieval using Microsoft's Web API.
+It was implemented in C# using Microsoft's Web API, SQL Server Compact Edition to store the data, and Microsoft's Entity Framework for data retrieval.

 ## Installation Instructions